nikitavoloboev/data/design/design-systems.md

 - [Wedges](https://wedges.app/) - Super-simple way to build beautiful websites.
 Pre-built, customizable, stackable, UI components. ([Twitter](https://twitter.com/wedgesapp))
 - [A Design System Governance Process (2021)](https://bradfrost.com/blog/post/a-design-system-governance-process/)
 - [A Content Model Is Not a Design System (2021)](https://alistapart.com/article/a-content-model-is-not-a-design-system/)
+- [Dessert Box](https://github.com/TheMightyPenguin/dessert-box) - Library to easily consume your design tokens from a React component, meant to be used with vanilla-extract.